 Remove the mechanical stops if using them to limit the motion range of Joints #1 and #2.
 For details on the motion range, refer to Setup & Operation: 5.2 Motion Range Setting by Mechanical Stops.

-- (2) Attach the eyebolts on the upper back side of Arm #1. - (3) Tie the lower end of the shaft and arm, and the base and arm together with a wire tie.
-Be careful not to tie them too tight.
+(2) Cover the arm with a sheet so that the arm will not be damaged.Tie the lower end of the shaft and arm, and the base and arm together with a wire tie.Be careful not to tie them too tight.
 Otherwise, the shaft may bend.